chemgymrl/chemgymrl/docs/lesson_1_extract.md

 | Drain beaker 1 into 2  | 0             | 0             | 0             | 0             |
 | Pour oil into beaker 1 | 0             | 0             | 0             | 0             |

-As an example the agent might want to pour a certain amount of solution out of our container, so the row controls what action they take, and the column represents an action multiplier.
+As an example, the agent might want to pour a certain amount of solution out of our container, so the row controls what action they take, and the column represents an action multiplier.
 So in the example of pouring out a certain amount of solution, the multiplier might control how much of the solution we pour out of our container. so our action matrix will thus be a matrix of zeroes with a single 1.
-In the set up of the environment we select a dT, this dT represents the period of time we take in between each action.
-Now that we have a better idea of our action space we can move onto testing out the environment.
+In the setup of the environment we select a dT, this dT represents the period of time we take in between each action.
+Now that we have a better idea of our action space we can move on to testing out the environment.
 As stated earlier we need to use oil to extract the sodium from the water, but if we look at the graph now, we can clearly see that there is no oil in the container, so let's add some!